Joe-Collins-1986/travel-app/README.md

       <summary style="font-weight:bold">Restrictions</summary>

    * As a user I am restricted from specific site updates, map and countries without first logging in so that I can do not try to submit a comment or visited with no user to assign to the object and generate an error.
-   * As a user I can restricted from accessing updates and deletion comments created by other users so that no one can update the comment but the user.
+   * As a user I am restricted from accessing updates and deletion comments created by other users so that no one can update the comment but the author.
    * As a user I am sent to an instructive page when I am unable to access a web page for any reason so that I understand why I am unable to access the page requested.
    ---
    </details>